TotalTS/pokeceladon/README.md

 - Gender Selection.
 - Skateboard: A new way to travel!
 Match the Bike's speed and jump over ledges in reverse.
 (Find the Secret Long House on Route 25 to obtain it).
-- Running Shoes: Press B to move faster while walking, cycling, skating, or swimming.
+- Speed boost: Press B to move faster while walking, cycling, skating, or swimming.
 - Field Moves: Use SURF, CUT, and STRENGTH by interacting directly with the overworld.
 No menus required.
 - Swap Pokémon positions instantly by pressing SELECT in the party menu.
 - Added a USE/QUIT prompt before throwing Pokéballs to avoid accidental throws.